rieske/dbtest/README.md

 migrations to initialize a clean database for each test.
 Solving this bottleneck is database vendor specific and works better with some than the others.

-### Postgres
+### PostgreSQL

-Postgres container from testcontainers library by default disables `fsync` which provides similar speed boost as tmpfs by not flushing the changes to disk and keeping everything in memory.
+PostgreSQL container from testcontainers library by default disables `fsync` which provides similar speed boost as tmpfs by not flushing the changes to disk and keeping everything in memory.
 Still, my experiments show that both `fsync off` and `tmpfs` speed things up even a tiny bit more.

-To solve the migrations problem with Postgres database, we can apply all the migrations once to the default `postgres` database.
+To solve the migrations problem with PostgreSQL` database, we can apply all the migrations once to the default `postgres` database.
 We can then use this database as a [template](https://www.postgresql.org/docs/current/manage-ag-templatedbs.html) to cheaply copy the fresh state to a new database for each test.

 TODO: show the speed difference

-### MySql
+### MySQL

-MySql does not have built in way to copy a database from a template like Postgres.
+MySQL does not have built in way to copy a database from a template like PostgreSQL.
 We can work around this by applying the migrations to a database once, then dumping it to a sql file and ingesting this file in a new database each time.
 This way, we apply only a single migration that represents the latest state per test run